Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     Constructor for JSONEncoder, with sensible defaults.

-    If skipkeys is false, then it is a TypeError to attempt encoding of keys that are not str, int, float or None.
+    If skipkeys is false, then it is a TypeError to attempt encoding of keys that are not str, int, float, bool or None.
     If skipkeys is True, such items are simply skipped.

     If ensure_ascii is true, the output is guaranteed to be str objects with all incoming non-ASCII characters escaped.
 If